hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/smp/README.md

 Performing DFU over a wireless connection is known as Firmware Over The Air (FOTA).

 ## SMP support for MCUboot and NSIB
 MCUboot will work with SMP.
 From the [NSIB docs](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/samples/bootloader/README.html):
 > Currently, this immutable bootloader does not support firmware updates over the SMP transport for either an upgradable bootloader or an application.
 > If the application using this bootloader requires SMP-based firmware updates, such as Bluetooth® LE DFU, include [MCUboot as a second-stage bootloader](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/ug_bootloader_adding.html#ug-bootloader-adding-upgradable).

 ## Image header and trailer
-Before we go further, I must mention Image headers and trailers.
+Before we go further, I must mention image headers and trailers.
 These are metadata connected to the start and/or end of an image for a firmware update.
 ![Header and Trailer](../../.images/header_trailer.png)

 The metadata can contain things such as booting information, image hash and signing key.
 For NSIB, this metatada can be seen in the [struct fw_validation_info](https://github.com/nrfconnect/sdk-nrf/blob/0ea5deb771513a9ef9ced24844e180e9fe8f9a64/subsys/bootloader/bl_validation/bl_validation.c#L76-L95).
 For MCUboot, the header and footer is documented in its documentation on [MCUboot Bootloader Design](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/mcuboot/design.html).
-I write some about the verification and signing parts of the metadata in [Keys and Signatures](../keys_and_signatures).
+I cover a bit on verification and signing in [Keys and Signatures](../keys_and_signatures).

 ## Firmware update